lugh-tuatha/lugh-tuatha/README.md

 - 🤓 Self taught Developer
 - 🎯 Goal : To be a better Developer
 - 😄 Pronouns : He/him
-- 🌱 I’m currently learning Javascript, Bootstrap and Design Principle
+- 🌱 I’m currently learning Javascript, Sass and Design Principle
 - 👯 I’m looking to collaborate on any projects
 - 🔭 I’m currently working on [Acessignment](https://github.com/lugh-tuatha/acessignment)
 - 👀 See my [Personal portfolio](https://personal-portfolio-six.vercel.app/) to get more info